zDevelopers/UHPlugin/README.md

     - The end of an episode is broadcast in the chat to all players.
     - An episode can be shifted using `/uh shift`.
     - You can disable this feature.
- - **Wall generator included**
+ - **Border manager and wall generator included**
-    - Generates a wall around the map following the size of the map set in the config file, centered on the world' spawn point.
+    - You can generate a wall around the map following the size of the map set in the config file, centered on the world' spawn point.
     - The generated wall is made of two blocks: one replaces the “air-like” blocks and the trees, and the other replaces solid blocks.
 This is useful to have a glass wall without light gaps in the caverns.
        - Illustrations:
          ![viewed from the surface](http://amaury.carrade.eu/files/Minecraft/Plugins/UH/UHPlugin_Wall_Surface.png)